Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/DXCU Installer Source/Deus Ex Setup Creator Files Backup/ReadMe.txt

 Community Update Manual customization notes:

-1. Delete "Confix Enable.exe" and "SystemFilesJPT.exe" from GameGroup in Manifest.ini.
+1. Delete "Confix Dis/Enable.exe" and "SystemFilesJPT.exe" from GameGroup in Manifest.ini.

 2. Add Selected=False to the Demo group.